joniknsk/ansible-aci-model/README.md

 - apic_use_proxy (defaults to false)
 - apic_validate_certs (defaults to true)

-You can configure these as part of your host variables, or group variables.
+You can configure these as part of your host variables or group variables.

-### Ensure the playbook can find your datacenter.aci-model role
-If you cloned it from Github, ensure you cloned it to a directory named datacenter.aci-model.
-Otherwise the playbook will not find the role with name "datacenter.aci-model".

-If you installed the role from Galaxy, you should be fine to use the examples from Github.

 ### Running the example playbook
-Run the following command using Ansible v2.4:
+Run the following command using installed Ansible:

-    ansible-playbook -i example-inventory.yml example-playbook.yml -v
+    ansible-playbook main.yml -v

 The first time it will deploy that configuration on your ACI infrastructure.